pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 First, to create a web app on PythonAnywhere, open up a new browser tab and go to our **Web** tab.
 Click **Add a new web app**, choose **Manual configuration** and then **Python 3.6**.

+* *TIP: make sure you choose "Manual configuration", **not** "Django" when creating your webapp.

-When you hit next, you'll be on your web app configuration page, and it's probably a good idea to keep this tab open in your browser at all times too, so that you can easily jump back to it, which will allow you to easily hit reload on your web app, or find your log files, or whatever it may be.
+When you hit next, you'll be on your web app configuration page, and it's probably a good idea to keep this tab open in your browser at all times too, so that you can easily jump back to it.
+It will allow you to easily hit reload on your web app, or find your error log, and things like that.

 Second, go to the *Virtualenv* section of your web app and enter the path to your virtualenv, something like this: */home/myusername/.virtualenvs/django2*